ryanhestin/anthropic-challenge/README.md

 There was a viral video of an interview done at Anthropic recently.
-The challege:
+The challenge:

 > Convert a collection of call stack samples into a chronologically sequenced list of events which represent the lifecycles of the sampled function calls..